-The first reported effort by an American physician to enforce a medical method patent against a colleague failed last month in a federal district court in Burlington, Vermont.
+The first reported effort by an American physician to enforce a medical method patent against a colleague failed in a federal district court in Burlington, Vermont.
 Judge William Sessions III ruled, in the landmark case, that an eye surgeon who used a patented procedure for stitchless cataract incisions on a patient was not liable to the physician-plaintiff for infringement.
-The closely-watched case had prompted Congress last fall to consider legislation that would ban or severely restrict the utility and profitability of patents on medical or surgical procedures.
+The closely-watched case had prompted Congress to consider legislation that would ban or severely restrict the utility and profitability of patents on medical or surgical procedures.

 Although product patents for medical devices and drugs are common, the U.S. Patent and Trademark Office only rarely granted patents for medical and surgical procedures before 1954.
 Since then, the agency has awarded only a limited number.
 Recently, however, as many as 15 medical procedures are patented every week.

 Medical procedures are considered procedures for the purpose of treatment or diagnosis of a human or animal condition, whether or not the condition is medically defined as a disease.
 Some recent method patents include procedures for: combining drugs and vitamins to treat cancer; administering insulin; transferring surrogate embryos; determining the gender of a fetus using ultrasound equipment; grafting skin; and diagnosing and treating heart problems.

 Historically, the medical profession has considered patents on medical inventions as contrary to the philanthropic nature of the physician's practice.
 Almost 80 foreign countries, including Canada, Britain, and most countries in Europe, currently ban medical procedure patents.